shivani-srivastava-bioinfo/RNA-seq-Data-Analysis-Visualization-in-Python/README.md

 print(log_counts.head())
 ```

-*Simple explanation: raw counts can range from 0 to millions, which makes plots hard to read.
+* Raw counts can range from 0 to millions, which makes plots hard to read.
 Log2 transforming compresses that range so patterns are easier to see.*

 ## Step 4: Heatmap of gene expression